ajone239/BestmanSpeech/drafts/third_draft.md

 -->

 It would be really hard for me to overstate how happy I am to be here.
-At this wedding, I'm getting to see one of my oldest friends marry someone he truly, deeply loves.
+At this wedding, I'm getting to see one of my oldest friends [ marry, enter the next phase of life ] someone he truly, deeply loves.
 Chris and I have known each other for a long time.
 We met in 4th grade English class.
 I remember the teacher introducing him, "Hey class this is Chris Gerspacher.
 He is new to our school.
 He is from Florida."